 Let me start this post by saying that I never in a million years thought that I would want to take a cruise.
 Ever.
 The idea of thousands of people fighting for lounge chairs by the pool and being rushed through a dinner seating sounded absolutely horrific to me, and as soon as I booked a summer cruise on the Disney Magic, I heard a lot of the same fears and opinions from friends.
-Well I am hear to tell you I was 100% wrong.
+Well, I am here to tell you I was 100% wrong.
+I know some of you are more partial to adult-focused cruises like you would find at Zegrahm, but for me… I guess this worked.

 If you follow me closely you know that I generally spend my summers in L.A, but this year I wanted to do something different that didn’t involve 11 hour flights and jet-lagged children.
 On a whim one Saturday morning I found myself looking at the Disney Cruise website and saw that they had a 12 night cruise, originating in Barcelona and sailing all around the Mediterranean.
 After a quick discussion with my Husband I booked the trip and then spent months researching the cruise to make sure I had made the right decision, and planning what to do in each port.